joshfarrant/josh-farrant-me/src/content/blog/prevent-unwanted-code-in-commits.md

 exit
 ```

-This code should be added to the `.git/hooks` directory of your git project and named `precommit`.
+This code should be added to the `.git/hooks` directory of your git project and named `pre-commit`.

 The code above will be triggered every time you try to commit.
 Before the commit is initiated, it will look through a diff of your changes for the string `XXX` and, if it finds it, will cause the commit to fail with an appropriate error.